As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Ordered suspension parts

 The sway bar is gone.
 This should have been expected in an old beat-up Cherokee XJ… although, people usually just take off the end links before going off-road.
-Either way, we ordered a new sway bar set with end links and hardware and a new track bar.
+Either way, I ordered a new sway bar kit with end links and hardware and a new track bar.

 I also replaced the blower motor resistor so all the fan settings work properly.
 The new part was only $20.23.